 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-When researching the best places in Asia to visit in August, Sri Lanka came up a number of times because it’s said that there’s never a bad time to visit Sri Lanka as it’s an all year round destination, you just have to be flexible with where you visit in Sri Lanka and work around the two monsoon seasons!
+When researching the best places in Asia to visit in August, Sri Lanka in August came up a number of times because it’s said that there’s never a bad time to visit Sri Lanka as it’s an all year round destination!
+You just have to be flexible with where you visit in Sri Lanka and work around the two monsoon seasons!

 I decided to go for it and decided on visiting Sri Lanka in August!
-I arrived in Sri Lanka on 12th August and stayed until 2nd September totalling 3 weeks in Sri Lanka exactly.
+I arrived in Sri Lanka on 12th August and stayed until 2nd September totalling 3 weeks in Sri Lanka in August exactly.

 I noticed a lot of Europeans and North American’s visiting Sri Lanka in August because of the School Holidays so if you’re wondering – is August a good time to visit Sri Lanka?
-Here’s what the weather was like in August in Sri Lanka based on my experience and the places I visited so you can decide ‘Is August a good time to visit Sri Lanka?’
+Here’s what the weather in Sri Lanka in August was like based on my experience and the places I visited so you can decide ‘Is August a good time to visit Sri Lanka?’

 Sri Lanka in August